q6/blackjack/README.md

 # blackjack
-A python implementation of the game blackjack
+A python implementation of the game blackjack.
+Nothing special.
+#WIP